rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/30_using/20_steps.md

 ## Change parameters

-1xxxx yyy yyyy yyyy
+1xxx x yyy yyyy yyyy

 - xxxx the parameter (0 -> 15)
-  - 4: Target temperature (in °C)
+  - 0: Target temperature (in °C)
 - yyy yyyy yyyy: the new value (0 to 2047)

 ## Example

-Using two peristaltic pumps to remove bacteria and add fresh media
+Using two peristaltic pumps to remove bacteria and add fresh media:

 | Step | Instruction                  | Explanation                    |
 | ---- | ---------------------------- | ------------------------------ |